 Uber and Lyft are the newish hip ways to catch a ride around your city.
 I really love these services as they provide a very easy and simple way to hale a ride.
 With a couple clicks on your phone and someone is on their way to pick you up.

-These services have also became a great way to earn extra money with your own vehicle.
-With extreme elasticity on setting your own hours this is one of those flexible part time jobs that can fit anyone’s needs.
+These services have also become a great way to earn extra money with your own vehicle.
+With the extreme elasticity of setting your own hours, this is one of those flexible part time jobs that can fit anyone’s needs.
 Since you set your own hours, you can make as little or as much as you would like being an Uber or Lyft driver.

 Have a Pulse?
 Donate Plasma